 In 2002, one of our subsidiaries (One For All® S.A.S.) brought an action against a former distributor of the subsidiary's products seeking a recovery of accounts receivable.
-At March 31, 2005, the amount due of \$2.1 million is recorded as a long term asset in "other assets".
 The distributor filed a counterclaim against our subsidiary seeking payment for amounts allegedly owed for administrative and other services rendered by the distributor for our subsidiary.
 In January 2005, the parties agreed to include claims between the distributor and two of our other subsidiaries, namely, Universal Electronics BV ("UEBV"), One For All® Iberia SL, such that the proceeding covers all claims and counterclaims between the various parties and further agreed that before any judgments are to be paid, all matters of conflict between the various parties would be concluded.
 These additional claims involve nonpayment for products and damages resulting from the wrongful termination of agency agreements.
 On March 15, 2005, the court in one of the litigation matters brought by the distributor against one of the subsidiaries, rendered judgment against the subsidiary and awarded damages and costs to the distributor in the amount of approximately \$102,000.
 The subsidiary has not yet decided whether it will appeal this decision, however, it will ask the court to stay the execution of the judgment as it is part of the overall litigation matters between the various parties.
-The amount of this judgment has been recorded as of March 31, 2005.
-With respect to the remaining matters before the court, the proceedings are still in preliminary stages and the court appointed expert has not yet finalized his report to the court.
-At this time, each of the subsidiaries disagrees with the allegations of the former distributor and has vigorously defended itself against the counterclaims.
+The amount of this judgment has been recorded as a liability as of June 30, 2005.
+With respect to the remaining matters before the court, the court appointed expert has not yet finalized his pre-trial report to the court, the filing of which is expected to occur during the quarter ending September 30, 2005.
+It is our intention to seek a settlement of all of these matters, but if settlement is not possible, each of the subsidiaries will continue to disagree with the allegations of the former distributor and will vigorously defended itself against the counterclaims.

 In 2003, an ex-employee of one of our subsidiaries brought an action against our subsidiary seeking damages in the amount of approximately \$191,000 for wrongful termination.
 The subsidiary disagreed with these allegations and vigorously defended itself against this claim.
 In January 2005, judgment was rendered for the ex-employee awarding him approximately \$26,000 in damages.
 In March 2005, our subsidiary paid this judgment.
-In February 2005, the exemployee filed a notice of appeal.
-It is our intention to seek a settlement of this matter with the ex-employee.
+In February 2005, the exemployee filed a notice of appeal, which has been scheduled for hearing in late 2006.
+It is our intention to seek a settlement of this matter with the exemployee.
 If a settlement is not possible, our subsidiary will again vigorously defend itself.